The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

 \subsection{Notation}

 Some notation before we begin.
 For $X$ and $Y$ (smooth) manifolds we write $X\cong Y$ when $X$ is diffeomorphic to $Y$, $X\approx Y$ when $X$ is homeomorphic to $Y$, and $X\simeq Y$ when $X$ is homotopy equivalent to $Y$.
-We will denote the connect-sum operation on manifolds by $\#$, and the $k$-fold connect-sum of a manifold $X$ as $\#^kX$.
+We will denote the connected-sum operation on manifolds by $\#$, and the $k$-fold connected-sum of a manifold $X$ as $\#^kX$.
 For a submanifold $\Sigma\subset X$ we will denote its open tubular neighbourhood by $\nu\Sigma$, and its closed tubular neighbourhood by $\ol{\nu}\Sigma$.
+For a pair of spaces $(K_1,K_2)$ and a based space $S$ with basepoint $\ast$ we will write $[(K_1,K_2),(S,\ast)]$ for the set of (relative) homotopy classes of maps of pairs.
+We will often omit the basepoint and simply write $[(K_1,K_2),S]$.